brenns10/medb/README.md

 This service will not have an extensive UI, but will feature a data model and be pretty useful for querying information.

-### Internet Tracking
+### Speedtest

-_Status: idea_
+_Status: basic implementation_

-Run speed test applications once in a while and store their results.
-Maybe pings too?
+Runs a speedtest each hour and stores the result in a database.
+View the results via matplotlib and d3.js!

 Development
 -----------